,,,

-Summer pet safety: A guide for California pet owners
+Summer pet safety: a guide for California pet owners

 When the California sun starts to sizzle, we all feel it – and our pets are no exception.
 The summer season, with its long, sunny days and outdoor adventures, can be a blast for our pets, but it also brings a set of challenges that we, as responsible pet parents, need to address.